ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The chromosome graphs can now be merged and indexed.
 There will be a lot of unaligned sequence in and around centromeres.
 There are three choices:

 1. Leave them in.
 This is the default behaviour of `cactus-graphmap-join` (and is also how the HAL is stored no matter what).
 2. Remove masked sequence as identified by dna-brnn (that is unaligned).
-This can be done with the `--clipBed` option.
+This can be done with the `--clipBed` option (`cactus-preprocess` produces BED files when masking).
 3. Remove any unaligned stretch of >100000bp (unaligned meaning not even aligned to the minigraph).
 These will mostly correspond to the dna-brnned regions but will include some other poorly aligning regions.
 The rationale is that we want the SV backbone of the resulting graph to be consistent with the minigraph, so large additional bubbles (not in the minigraph) are removed.
 This is accomplished with the `--clipLength` option.
+Even a smaller threshold (ex `10000` could be justifiable here to produce a cleaner graph).

 All sequences clipped out by `cactus-graphmap-join` will be saved in BED files in its output directory.